 (2) is used as a tooling resin then the value of PVF calculated by Equation 5 shall not exceed 54 kilograms of monomer VOC per megagram of filled resin applied; and

 (3) is included in the emissions averaging procedure then the facility shall use the value of PVF calculated by Equation 5 for the value PVi in Equation 4 in Subparagraph (f)(3) of this Rule.

-Equation 5:

-PVU x (100 - %Filler)

-PVF =

-100
+PVF=PVU*(100-%Filler)100

 Where:

-PVF = The as-applied monomer volatile organic compounds emission rate for the filled production resin or tooling resin, kilograms monomer VOC per megagram of filled material.
+PVF = The as-applied monomer volatile organic compounds emission rate in kilograms monomer VOC per megagram of filled material for the filled production resin or tooling resin;

 PVU = The monomer volatile organic compounds emission rate for the neat (unfilled) resin before filler is added, as calculated using the formulas in Table 2 of Subparagraph (f)(3) of this Rule.